Skip to main content

 Indicative v1 schedules (see docs/whitepaper/WHITEPAPER_LONG.md, section 10.4 and 10.4A):

-- Core team and future contributors (10%): typical 12-month cliff, then 36-month linear vesting (longer for some roles).
+• Core team and future contributors (8%): typical 18-month cliff, then 48-month linear vesting (longer for some roles).

-- Staking and validator rewards (18%): distributed via a published schedule capped by the rewards pool (genesis default schedule described in section 10.4A.5 of the Whitepaper Long).
+• Operator incentives and protocol operations (18%): distributed via a published schedule capped by the pool (genesis default schedule described in section 10.4A.5 of the Whitepaper Long).

 For baseline schedules, see docs/token/TOKEN-VESTING-SCHEDULES.md.